 By getting existing customers to refer their friends to your SaaS you are:

-- lowering your SaaS customer acquisition cost since you are bypassing the advertising network
+- reducing SaaS customer acquisition cost since you are bypassing the advertising network

 - reaching out to leads that otherwise are impossible to reach through ads